-Borrowing an extra 5% from your family to give you a 10% deposit certainly makes sense for you as a buyer, as it will enable you to qualify for a lower interest rate on your mortgage.
+If you can borrow an extra 5% from your family to give you a 10% deposit, it will put you in a better position to get a good mortgage.
+You’re more likely to qualify for a lower interest rate on your mortgage.

-Tapping into mum and dad’s retirement savings may help you to get on to the property ladder quicker, but it can create family tensions if they need the money back and you cannot repay them.
+Tapping into your parents’ savings may help you to get on to the property ladder quicker, but it can create family tensions if they need the money back and you can't repay them.